2026

 Zhou, Xinyi; Zafarani, Reza

-Fake news detection: An interdisciplinary research Proceedings Article
+Fake News Detection: An Interdisciplinary Research Proceedings Article

-In: Companion Proceedings of The 2019 World Wide Web Conference, pp. 1292–1292, 2019.
+In: Companion Proceedings of The Web Conference 2019 (WWW), 2019.

-title = {Fake news detection: An interdisciplinary research},
+title = {Fake News Detection: An Interdisciplinary Research},

 author = {Xinyi Zhou and Reza Zafarani},